Maksym-W/ssd_visualizer/README.md

-As of July 2025, This is a project that I am doing for CSC492, a reading course on file systems.
-The end goal of it is to create a visualization tool of how SSD's work, for use in courses about Operating Systems (CSC369)
+As of November 2025, This is a project that Maksym Woychyshyn and Stephen Clark created for CSC369: Operating Systems at UTM.
+The goal of this project is to create a tool that makes it intuitive for students taking CSC369 to learn how SSDs are managed.
+An associated lab is given with this tool in the course to test students if they learnt the concepts from the tool.

-Goals: Finish the front end to properly visualize an SSD.
-Then add a back end to add user customization (such as uploading custom SSD algorithms, or a quiz on how SSDs work and user results are saved.)

 The stuff below is just the standard Next.js stuff